Hyundai Elantra Insurance Rates

 Rates are averaged for all Hyundai Elantra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers with a DUI or reckless driving violation may be required to pay an average of $1,590 more each year for Elantra insurance
+- Higher risk drivers with DUI or reckless driving convictions could be forced to pay on average $1,590 more each year to buy Hyundai Elantra insurance

 Now that you are aware of how Hyundai Elantra rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.